guasek/CarND-MPC-Project/README.md

 # Model Predictive Control with Latency

 I've chosen appropriate actuation frequency in order to mitigate the lag.
+I could also try to use some sort of averaging over the next few steps in order to further improve the actuations.

 ---

 ## Dependencies